-Honkyoku, meaning "original pieces", are compositions for the shakuhachi that were written by komusō monks to be played for suizen, "blowing meditation".
-The komusō monks were ex-samurai, and formed the Fuke Sect of Zen Buddhism, making suizen their primary form of meditative practice.
+Honkyoku, meaning "original pieces", are compositions for the shakuhachi that were written by komusō monks to be played for suizen, "blowing meditation", begging for alms, and to express nature.
+The komusō monks formed the Fuke Sect of Zen Buddhism, making suizen their primary form of meditative practice.
 Most honkyoku that are known today were composed by komusō monks in the Edo Period (1603 - 1868).

 Today there are a number of different shakuhachi schools or styles, each with their own collection of honkyoku.
 Some honkyoku are played in more than one school, and in these cases there are often some modifications to the compositions and the way they are played.
 Rather than duplicate what is already online, you can find a list of the different styles and the honkyoku they use here.

 Honkyoku have a unique structure that is perfectly suited to suizen.
 They have no rhythm and no real melody, and are made up of individual phrases, each the length of one exhalation.
-The phrases are connected by moments of silence, and the quality of the silence is as important as the phrases themselves.
-This structure allows a practitioner to focus on the breath, purity of tone, silence, and eventually the pure perception of the honkyoku.
+The phrases are connected by moments of silence, and the silence is considered to be the same as the sound.

 Honkyoku are written using the Japanese katakana alphabet.
 Each "note" represents a certain fingering on the shakuhachi.
 For example, the character ro (ロ) corresponds to having all finger holes covered, and the character tsu (ツ) corresponds to having all but the last finger hole covered.
 Sharps and flats are indicated with a small character next to the main note, for example me (メ) is used to flatten a note.
 The relative length of a note in a given phrase is indicated by a line drawn downward or outward from the note.
 If there is no line the note is meant to be sounded shortly.
 If there is a line, the note should be extended.
 Because each phrase is meant to last one full exhalation, the notes written for one phrase are divided proportionally based on the length of the exhalation.
 Each phrase/breath is separated by either a horizontal line or a circle.